Anton Graf von Arco auf Valley: Assassination of Eisner

 Arco-Valley may have decided to assassinate Eisner to prove himself "worthy" after being rejected for membership in the Thule Society, an ultra-nationalist, völkisch, and neo-pagan occultist group, because he was of Jewish descent.

 On 21 February 1919, on a Munich street, Arco-Valley, acting alone, gunned down Eisner.
 Eisner's bodyguards immediately shot Arco, critically injuring him.
-Arco was in danger of suffocating due to bleeding from a shot in the neck.

-He was shot in the head by Kurt Eisner's bodyguards and was later operated on by the famous surgeon Professor Sauerbruch, who was in Munich at that time; furthermore, he was arrested after the murder of the Bavarian Prime Minister Kurt Eisner and he paid compensation to his family.
+Arco was in danger of suffocating due to bleeding from a shot in the neck but his life was saved by the famous surgeon Professor Ferdinand Sauerbruch, who was in Munich at that time; Sauerbruch was himself arrested after refusing to release Arco-Valey into the custody of the authorities and narrowly escaped execution.

 The killing of Eisner made Arco-Valley a hero to the far right.
 His fellow students at the University publicly proclaimed him such.
 However, his action triggered retaliation by socialists, communists, and anarchists throughout Munich, during which a number of people were killed, including Prince Gustav of Thurn and Taxis.
 After internal fighting broke out within the government, the Bavarian Soviet Republic was established.
 Arco-Valley inspired the young Joseph Goebbels, who was in Munich at the time.

-"Eisner's death", as Hitler would later write in Mein Kampf, "only hastened developments and led finally to the Soviet dictatorship, or to put it more correctly, to a passing rule of Jews, as had been the original aim of the instigators of the whole revolution".
-In reality, Hitler was, according to both archival records found in Munich and newsreel footage showing him as a mourner wearing a black armband at Eisner's funeral, a supporter of the far-left Bavarian Republic and switched to supporting the far right only after its subsequent defeat by the White Guard and the Freikorps.
+Hitler later wrote in Mein Kampf that "Eisner's death only hastened developments and led finally to the Soviet dictatorship, or to put it more correctly, to a passing rule of Jews, as had been the original aim of the instigators of the whole revolution".
+At that time, Hitler himself was probably not openly opposed to the revolution or to the Bavarian Soviet Republic, since he was elected twice by his fellow soldiers to be the liaison of his battalion.
+There is even newsreel footage and a photo that have been said to show him as a mourner wearing a black armband at Eisner's funeral, although the identification is disputed.
+Hitler apparently became an open adherent of the counterrevolution only after the defeat of the Soviet Republic by the Reich troops and the Freikorps, when he was included in a three-man commission investigating those of his fellow soldiers who had supported the revolution.